massivemadness/Squircle-CE/README.md

 }
 ```

-The `editorkit` module **does not** provide support for syntax highlighting, you need to add specific language dependency.
+The `editorkit` module **does not** provide support for syntax
+highlighting, you need to add specific language dependency.
+You can see
-You can see list of available languages [here](#languages-1).
+list of available languages [here](#languages-1).
+Please note that this
+library only supports Kotlin.

 ---